Free skew monoidal categories: Skew monoidal categories as -algebras

 \subsection{The colax $L$-algebra associated to a skew monoidal category}

-We have given a concrete description of the skew monoidal category associated to a \LNC-algebra.
+We have seen that skew monoidal categories correspond to \LNC-algebras, and we have given a concrete description of the skew monoidal category associated to an \LNC-algebra.
 We now match this with a concrete description of the \LNC-algebra associated to a skew monoidal category.
 This will be used in the companion paper \cite{bourke-lack} to describe the \emph{skew multicategory} associated to a skew monoidal category.

-Given a skew monoidal $\cc$, the corresponding $S$-algebra is specified by an operad morphism $c\colon S \to \End(\cc)$, whose value at $x \in S_n$ we write as $c(x)\colon \cc^n \to \cc$ and whose value at $\alpha\colon x \to y$ we write as $c(\alpha)\colon c(x) \Rightarrow c(y)$.
-At $(\ord 2, \ord 2,\bot) \in S_2$ and $(\ord 0,\ord 0,\bot) \in S_0$ the corresponding functors are $\otimes\colon\cc^2 \to \cc$ and $I\colon\cc^0 \to \cc$.
-Every element of $S_n$ is obtained from the above elements of $S_2$ and $S_0$ by operadic substitution; it follows that the functors of the form $c(x)\colon\cc^n \to \cc$ are precisely those obtained from $\otimes\colon\cc^2 \to \cc$ and $I\colon\cc^0 \to \cc$ by substitution.
+Given a skew monoidal $C$, the corresponding $\cs$-algebra is specified by an operad morphism $c\colon \cs \to \End(C)$, whose value at $x \in \cs_n$ we write as $c(x)\colon C^n \to C$ and whose value at $\alpha\colon x \to y$ we write as $c(\alpha)\colon c(x) \Rightarrow c(y)$.
+At $(\ord 2, \ord 2,\bot) \in \cs_2$ and $(\ord 0,\ord 0,\bot) \in \cs_0$ the corresponding functors are $\otimes\colon C^2 \to C$ and $I\colon C^0 \to C$.
+Every element of $\cs_n$ is obtained from the above elements of $\cs_2$ and $\cs_0$ by operadic substitution; it follows that the functors of the form $c(x)\colon C^n \to C$ are precisely those obtained from $\otimes\colon C^2 \to C$ and $I\colon C^0 \to C$ by substitution.

-We note that the functors $c(x)\colon\cc^n \to \cc$ are 2-natural in \cc\ -- more precisely, in the strict monoidal functors and monoidal natural transformations of $\Skews$.
-We mention this last abstract point because we would like to say something about certain components of the form $c(\alpha)\colon c(x) \to c(y)$ for $\alpha\colon x \to y \in S_n$, whilst avoiding the syntax of $S_n$ itself.
-To that end, we point out that for each family of natural transformations $\{\alpha_{\cc}\colon\cc \in \Skews\}$ natural in strict monoidal functors $F$ in the sense of the following diagram
+We note that the functors $c(x)\colon C^n \to C$ are 2-natural in $C$\ -- more precisely, in the strict monoidal functors and monoidal natural transformations of $\Skews$.
+We mention this last abstract point because we would like to say something about certain components of the form $c(\alpha)\colon c(x) \to c(y)$ for $\alpha\colon x \to y \in \cs_n$, whilst avoiding the syntax of $\cs_n$ itself.
+To that end, we point out that for each family of natural transformations $\{\alpha_{C}\colon C \in \Skews\}$ natural in strict monoidal functors $F$ in the sense of the following diagram